nostradomus/atmega88-168-328_programmer_shield/README.md

 ## What

 This repo provides you with all necessary info (and files) to build an Arduino shield to program [Atmel](http://www.atmel.com)'s **[atmega88/168/328](http://www.microchip.com/design-centers/8-bit/microchip-avr-mcus)** 𝜇-controllers.
 For that matter, the underlying Arduino board should be loaded with the [ISP-programmer sketch](source/ArduinoISP.ino) (built-in example).
-The below shown version is targeted to µ-controllers which will run on the internal 8MHz oscillator.
-An alternative shield with 16MHz crystal (such as on the original Arduino Uno board) is currently in design phase.
+Two versions have been included.
+All images in the description below, refer to the 16MHz version with an external crystal oscillator.
+An alternative (minimalistic) version is also available in all respective sub-folders (marked as 'minimal').
+It concerns a shield to program the same µ-controllers using their 8MHz internal clock.

 [![PCB - component side](images/component_side-frontal_view-s.png)](images/component_side-frontal_view.png) [![PCB - copper side](images/copper_side-frontal_view-s.png)](images/copper_side-frontal_view.png)